Cymraeg

 The purpose of peer-working is to improve outcomes for all learners through:

-- improving the accuracy of the self-evaluation utilising the national resource
+• improving the accuracy of the self-evaluation utilising the Evaluation and improvement resource (NR:EI)

 Peer-working is: